Portfolio & Transparency

 Most of my commitments are focused on initiatives involving K-12 students.
 I recognize the vital importance of pre-K, but there’s only so much I can take on.
 It’s quite challenging to change higher education, so I make limited commitments there — usually to alternatives to traditional higher education.
 Across K12 schools, my grants have been focused (in number and magnitude) almost entirely on organizations helping our public schools.
 My priority is helping all kids and schools, not shifting the balance of kids from one type of school to another.

 In the world of film, I organized, funded and helped produce a feature-length documentary Most Likely To Succeed, directed by the remarkable Greg Whiteley.
 Many believe it’s the best film ever done on the topic of education.
-I’ve also been the executive producer of other films on education and youth leadership, including She Started It, The Hunting Ground, CodeGirl, They Call Us Monsters, School in the Cloud, and The Bad Kids.
+I’ve also been the executive producer of other films on education and youth leadership, including A Most Beautiful Thing, College Behind Bars, She Started It, The Hunting Ground, CodeGirl, They Call Us Monsters, School in the Cloud, and The Bad Kids.

 Initiatives I’ve Donated Money To

-After going to all fifty U.S. states during the 2015-2016 school year, I have focused much of my time, effort, and donations in two states — North Dakota and Hawai’i.
+After going to all fifty U.S. states during the 2015-2016 school year, I have focused much of my time, effort, and donations in three states — North Dakota, Virginia, and Hawai’i.
 They’re quite different, but each is remarkable in its own way, with adults in all sectors — education, business, public policy — committed to working together to help all schools provide great life paths to children.
-I’ve supported a number of initiatives in these two states (all with donations), including collaborating with North Dakota United in their Cutting Ed podcast and funding professional development initiatives in both states.
+I’ve supported a number of initiatives in these two states (all with donations), including collaborating with North Dakota United in their Cutting Ed podcast and funding professional development initiatives.

-The Coalition for Access, Affordability and Success has the potential to change a very broken college admissions process, letting high school kids focus on authentic accomplishment, instead of jumping through hoops.
+The Coalition for College has the potential to change a very broken college admissions process, letting high school kids focus on authentic accomplishment, instead of jumping through hoops.
 Sir Ken Robinson and I wrote this op-ed about its importance.

 The Mastery Transcript Consortium is led by the impressive Scott Looney of the Hawken School in Cleveland, with the goal of completely reimagining the high-school transcript.
 The initiative is gaining traction, not a moment too soon.